ANASS2002-WOLF/Bookstore_webapp/README.md

-Open this file on your terminal run with command line
+# Open this file on your terminal and run with command line
-> npm run dev
+>  ## npm run dev